18F/identity-idp/app/javascript/packages/normalize-yaml/README.md

 ### CLI

-The included `normalize-yaml` binary receives files as an argument, with optional flags:
+The included `normalize-yaml` binary receives files as an argument, with optional configuration:

 - `--disable-sort-keys`: Disable the default behavior to sort keys.
 - `--disable-smart-punctuation`: Disable the default behavior to apply smart punctuation.
 - `--disable-collapse-spacing`: Disable the default behavior to collapse multiple spaces to a single space.
+- `--ignore-key-sort`: Specify key(s) whose ordering should be preserved as-is.

 **Example:**